IMPORTANT INFORMATION – OWNERSHIP AND PAYMENTS

 You also need to carefully consider your current and ongoing eligibility for any concession or exemption that you obtain.

 If you do not pay the duty or advise the Office of State Revenue of changes to your eligibility for concessions or exemptions then they may identify this (as they actively cross-check data held by other government agencies) and can seek to recover any shortfall directly from you including penalties and interest.
-Recovery of incorrect or unpaid duty may occur years after settlement and could compound into substantial amounts.Request Free Consultation
+Recovery of incorrect or unpaid duty may occur years after settlement and could compound into substantial amounts.Request Evaluation

 From 1 October 2016, transactions under which foreign persons acquire land for residential use or development will attract additional duty.
 See item 9.7 for further details.